dayhaysoos/gatsby-starter-stripe-storefront/README.md

 ```

+For production, you need env variables for your live API keys

 To get your Stripe products running to display in this starter, you need to pass your Stripe API Public key to the `gatsby-config.js` file:

 ```